 Litigation animation is truly a form of art.

 To be successful in the courtroom a legal team needs to persuasively explain what happened in a case and convince a judge or jury.

 When you are in court there are many things that happen.
 You have the opportunity to present evidence in the form of photographs, charts and documents, and you can also interview witnesses and obtain expert testimony to further explain the situation.

 The biggest challenge in visual litigation is presenting the facts of a case in front of a judge and jury in a way that will help them not only understand the information, but also retain it.

 Litigation animation helps to connect physical evidence and testimony in a way that makes sense to the audience.
 Our professionals can create 3D legal animations that can accurately showcase exactly what happened.

 How Does a Legal Animation Help a Case?

 Trial graphics, charts and photographs have always had a place in the courtroom as evidence.
 As technology improves, many litigators have come to realize that modern graphics and animation are becoming increasingly helpful in litigation.

 Using legal animation does not make up for poor communication or replace evidence and testimony.
 Rather, this is a visual tool to help boost the likelihood of winning a case by increasing the understanding and retention of information.

-Visual communication aids like legal animations are beneficial in the courtroom because most people can retain information better when it is shown to them rather than only verbally explained.
+Visual communication aids like demonstrative exhibits are beneficial in the courtroom because most people can retain information better when it is shown to them rather than only verbally explained.